← All Articles

 What are the special regulations on Noontootla Creek?

 A designated stretch is single-hook artificial flies or lures only (no bait, no treble hooks), catch-and-release on all trout (no harvest), with slot length limits on some species and a year-round open season.
-The boundaries are posted at the Forest Service trailheads, and the rules protect the creek's wild brown trout.
+The boundaries are posted at the Forest Service trailheads, and the rules protect the creek's wild, naturally reproducing brown trout.
+The five rules function as one management package — gear, no-harvest, slot, and year-round season all reinforce the same goal.

 Can you keep trout on Noontootla Creek?

-No — the regulated stretch is catch-and-release on all trout, so no harvest is allowed.
-The rule keeps the wild brown trout in the system to reproduce.
+No — the regulated stretch is catch-and-release on all trout, so no harvest is allowed regardless of size.
+The rule keeps the wild brown trout in the system to reproduce, since the state does not stock that water and the fish grow slowly.
 Handle fish gently, keep them wet, and release them quickly; barbless single hooks make that easier and are part of the regulations.

 Can you use bait on Noontootla Creek?

 No. The special-regulations stretch allows single-hook artificial flies or lures only — no bait and no treble hooks.
-This reduces deep-hooking and handling mortality, which protects the wild trout population.
-Fly fishing fits the rules naturally.
+Bait gets swallowed deep far more often than a fly, raising handling mortality, which is exactly what the gear rule is designed to prevent on a wild fishery.
+Fly fishing fits the rules naturally, and leaving bait off the regulated water entirely keeps you clear of a citation.

 Is Noontootla Creek open year-round?

 Yes — the special-regulations stretch has a year-round open season, which is unusual since most Georgia trout water has seasonal closures.
-The year-round access is possible because harvest is restricted to catch-and-release.
+The year-round access is possible because harvest is restricted to catch-and-release, so there's no kill to limit by calendar.
+Open season does not mean always fishable, though: high water after heavy rain and warm summer midday conditions can shut the bite down.
 Always verify the current dates and boundaries with the Georgia DNR before going.

 Where can I check the current Noontootla regulations?

-Check the Georgia Wildlife Resources Division special-regulations trout page for current boundaries and rules, and the U.S. Forest Service Chattahoochee-Oconee National Forest site for any trail or access restrictions (the creek borders Cohutta Wilderness land).
-The boundaries are also posted on signage at the Forest Service trailheads.
+Check the Georgia Wildlife Resources Division special-regulations trout page for current boundaries and rules, and the U.S. Forest Service Chattahoochee-Oconee National Forest site for any trail or access restrictions (the creek borders Cohutta Wilderness land, which carries its own wilderness rules).
+The boundaries are also posted on signage at the Forest Service trailheads off Doublehead Gap Road — and on the ground, the sign is the authority.
+Local Georgia Trout Unlimited chapters are a good early-warning source for regs and road-closure changes.

 Fish Noontootla the right way